BushraAnamUC/Properties-of-Nanomaterials/README.md

 Python scripts in the notebooks/data_analysis.ipynb notebook demonstrate how to visualize the data using Matplotlib and Seaborn.

 Example Visualizations:

-Particle Size vs Thermal Conductivity
+- Particle Size vs Thermal Conductivity

-Impact of Doping on Electrical Conductivity
+- Impact of Doping on Electrical Conductivity

 ## **How to Use**

 Ensure the database is set up and populated with data.
 Open the Jupyter Notebook notebooks/data_analysis.ipynb.
 Execute the cells to perform data analysis and generate visualizations.
-Contributing

 **Contributions are welcome!
 Please fork the repository and create a pull request with your changes.**